cloudmesh-community/book/chapters/faq.md

 This is an important tip and I recommend that you read it.

 We will add throughout the semester some technical lecture notes.
-These notes contain tutorial-like information on how to run certain things on a computer.
+These notes contain information on how to run certain things on a computer.
 What we have seen in the past with some students is that they do not read the text between the sections that look like you can just execute them.
 They also may include information that is